jaredly/j3/Roadmap.md

+## WHOLE EDITOR SIMLUATION

+ok so what I'm considering, is having a whole editor virtual machine essentially.
+Like we have an internal ...
+... dom? representation? heh maybe actually tbh this would make it easier to self-host maybe idk

+because
+I would love to be able to
+say "headless render this interface" and then "here's the selection" and then "process this keystroke, and menu selection" and stuff.

+So, I already have "selection" modeled, at least somewhat.
+We don't have "within a node" modelered 100% of the time, but we do actually somewhat.
+If you're making changes we do.

+Ok, so
+THIGNS we need to know/think about:
+UI nodes of some kind.
+and like a function for "idx -> nodes" and then a simple node -> react whatsit

+also, "context menu"
+which we kindof have.

+hmmmm waht would this look like.

+Am I going to embark on this most fraught of activities the whole editor rewrite? perhaps.

+anyway because then my editor could say, "hey $node for $currently selected idx" whats happenin, handle this keypress please.

+Right?
+Ok so we'd build up the whole tree of idx->nodes, because we need parentage and stuff, as parents pass in `onLeft` and `onRight` (and should do `onBackspace` and `onTab`)

 ## INTERACTION BUGS

 - [x] if you fully delete the text of a pattern id, then it loses track of who you were.
 I need a `display` that distinguishes.